JamesFHeath/jamesfheathblog_code/Scripts/python_basics_packages.md

 # Importing Packages
 To import packages, you use the import keyword to import the definitions from the package's \_\_init\_\_.py or from modules inside the package.
 Dot notation is used to get to subpackages and definitions within modules.
-We're going to import from an imaginary package just to see what it looks like.
+We're going to import from the package defined here.
 You can import the entire package.
 And also modules inside the package
 And also subpackages inside the package